AMAZe: A Multi-Agent Zero-shot Index Advisor for Relational Databases: Experiment

 In order to further analyze the capability of our method, we plot the two metrics we used to compute the benefit-to-cost ratio, namely the relative workload improvement and the storage cost.
 From Figure~\ref{fig:results_figure}, we can observe that:

-\textbf{(1)} MAAdvisor achieves the highest relative workload improvement in 8 out of in total 16 experiment settings.
-Given smaller storage budgets from 2\% to 20\%, MAAdvisor tends to recommend indexes that lead to the most workload relative reduction.
+\textbf{(1)} \textbf{AMAZe achieves the highest relative workload improvement in 8 out of in total 16 experiment settings.} Given smaller storage budgets from 2\% to 20\%, AMAZe tends to recommend indexes that lead to the most workload relative reduction.
 However, for a larger budget like 50\%.
 Our method prefers indexes with comparable improvement but much lower storage cost.
-It is also observed that in the experiment settings where our method did not achieve the highest benefit-to-cost ratio, for example, TPC-H 20\% budget and JOB 20\% budget, MAAdvisor can still recommend indexes that result in the largest workload execution time decrease, with a trade-off of higher storage cost.
+It is also observed that in the experiment settings where our method did not achieve the highest benefit-to-cost ratio, for example, TPC-H 20\% budget and JOB 20\% budget, AMAZe can still recommend indexes that result in the largest workload execution time decrease, with a trade-off of higher storage cost.

-\textbf{(2)} Heuristic-based baselines following the DROP heuristic fail to perform well for small storage budgets.
+\textbf{(2)} \textbf{AMAZe achieves SOTA performance even for small storage budgets.} In contrast, heuristic-based baselines following the DROP heuristic fail to perform well for small storage budgets.
 The main reason is that the small-storage indexes are generally not as beneficial as large-storage indexes and are removed from the recommendation in early DROP stages.
-Our MAAdvisor assembles the ADD heuristic that iteratively selects indexes into the recommendation by calling the selection agent.
-Therefore, MAAdvisor can achieve SOTA performance even for small storage budgets.
+Our AMAZe assembles a hybrid of both ADD and DROP heuristics that iteratively selects and revises the index recommendation by multi-agent coordinations.

-\textbf{(3)} The prompt-based method LLMIdxAdvis performs well on TPC-H and JOB benchmarks but has a lower performance on TPC-DS and DSB.
-As also specified in \cite{llmidxadvis}, directly calling LLMs to select indexes fails to excel in these complicated workloads and database schemas.
-In contrast, MAAdvisor outperforms all the baselines, especially in DSB, with our special design.
-The workload representation technique efficiently summarizes the information from workloads and database schemas.
-In addition, the multi-agent pipeline decomposes the problem into sub-steps handled by specialized agents, simplifying the task for each LLM agent to solve.
+\textbf{(3)} \textbf{AMAZe with the multi-agent design outperforms the prompt-based baseline, especially in the most complicated DSB.} The prompt-based LLMIdxAdvis performs well on TPC-H and JOB benchmarks but has a lower performance on complicated workloads and database schemas, like TPC-DS and DSB.
+AMAZe's better performance comes from the efficient workload representation technique which summarizes the information from workloads and database schemas.
+In addition, the multi-agent pipeline decomposes the problem and simplifies the task for each LLM agent.